udit-1211/dsa/README.md

-Checkout solution that is mention in commit message.
+Checkout solution for problem that is mention in commit message.